anchore/engine-operator/README.md

 The Anchore Engine Operator provides an easy way to deploy the Anchore Engine Helm chart to kubernetes clusters.

 This operator is based on the official [Helm Chart](https://github.com/helm/charts/tree/master/stable/anchore-engine).
-It only includes the Open Source components of the chart, all enterprise services have been removed.
+It only includes the open source components of the chart, all enterprise services have been removed.

 All customizable values are specified in `deploy/crds/anchore_v1alpha1_anchoreengine_cr.yaml` before creation.